bignosethethird/Technical-Architecture-Notes/Architecture Policies.md

 *	Repeatable
 *	Cost effective
 ### 3	Data lifecycle and purging
 The lifecylce of data must be managed.
-Data that no longer has any value to [company] or external legal entities must be purged.
+Data that no longer has any value to SuccessionWealth or external legal entities must be purged.
 _Rationale:_ Data must be managed throughout its lifecycle including so that the data maintained in our systems is up to date and relevant.
-If data is no longer of any value to [company] it is using up valuable storage resource for no benefit.
+If data is no longer of any value to SuccessionWealth it is using up valuable storage resource for no benefit.
 This data must be purged to prevent it interfering with useful data by increasing search times.
 We are obliged to provide any data we hold for legal reasons; as such we should purge it if it is not required.
 _Implications:_ Data lifecycle management must be included in solution architectures.
 There must be a process in place for purging data that is no longer required.
 The process for identifying what data needs to be purged, how to design for ease of purging (i.e. database partitioning), how data will be purged and how often needs to be defined as part of a solution architecture.
 See also:
 *	Cost effective